jimmy-phantom/scratch/README.md

 ```
 scratch/
-├── work/           ← Your ephemeral workspace (do anything here)
+├── work/           ← Your project workspace (tracked per-branch)
 ├── tools/          ← Persistent utility scripts
 ├── templates/      ← Reusable scaffolds and examples
 ├── .cursorrules    ← Instructions for AI assistants (auto-loaded by Cursor)
 ├── README.md       ← You are here
-└── .gitignore      ← Tracks only persistent files
+└── .gitignore      ← Tracks work/ contents for branch-based archival
 ```

 ### `work/`
-The scratch pad.
-All generated files, experiments, and temporary output go here.
-Delete contents freely—the cleanup script does exactly this.
+Your active workspace.
+All generated files go here.
+Contents are tracked by git and isolated per-branch.

 ### `tools/`
 Helper scripts that support the workspace.
 Currently includes: